As I begin my central treatment of miracle in Lenin, Religion and Theology, I have a wealth of texts from which to draw, such as these:

 The question that primarily comes to mind is: how was it possible for such a miracle to have occurred, for Soviet power to have held out for two years in a backward, mined and war-weary country, in the face of the stubborn struggle waged against it first by German imperialism, which at that time was considered omnipotent, and then by Entente imperialism, which a year ago settled accounts with Germany, had no rivals and lorded it over all the countries on earth?
 From the point of view of a simple calculation of the forces involved, from the point of view of a military assessment of these forces, it really is a miracle (1919, Collected Works, vol. 19, p.
 208).

-Finally, when the Red Army was victorious after four years of foreign intervention, blockade and civil war:
+When the Red Army was victorious after four years of foreign intervention, blockade and civil war:

 Four years have enabled us to work a miracle without parallel, in that a starving, weak and half-ruined country has defeated its enemies – the mighty capitalist countries (1921, Collected Works, vol. 33, p.
 117).